Sawaab

-Plot
+Synopsis

 Nimra is a young housewife, living in a big joint family.
-Being the only daughter in law, in Ramadan she is struggling hard to make everyone happy by her culinary expertise but dealing with a diplomatic mother in law, cunning elder sister in law and ignorant husband, becomes a tough job and emotional trauma for her.
-Poor Nimra suffers a lot for her family.
+Being the only daughter- in- law, in Ramadan she is struggling hard to make everyone happy with her culinary expertise, but dealing with a diplomatic mother- in- law, cunning elder sister- in- law and ignorant husband becomes a tough job and emotional trauma for her.
+Nimra suffers a lot for her family.
+Eventually she emerges victorious.